Mahadi-Ahmed/party-pics/readme.md

-# Build a website where users can upload pictures from the wedding
+# A website where users can upload pictures from the wedding

 # Requirements: